project-sunbird/sunbird.org-docs/developer-docs/how-to-guide/how_to_seeddata_in_framework.md

 ### Adding Terms

 1. To create a new term refer to [Create Term API](http://docs.sunbird.org/latest/apis/framework/#operation/FrameworkV1TermCreatePost).
-Below example of request body for creating terms is just indicative.
+Given below is an example of request body for creating terms

-The categories can be retrieved and listed using [Fetch API](http://www.sunbird.org/apis/framework/#operation/FrameworkV1CategoryReadClassGet).
-The sample values provided in the request body are indicative.
+The categories can be retrieved and listed using [Fetch API](http://www.sunbird.org/apis/framework/#operation/FrameworkV1CategoryReadClassGet)

 2. Provide the valid input for the query parameters “framework” and “category”.
-Append these parameters to the endpoint request URI while you are sending the API request.
+Append these parameters to the endpoint request URL while you are sending the API request.

-3. Also, provide the appropriate values for the request body parameters in the payload.
+3. Provide the appropriate values for the request body parameters in the payload.

+>**Note**: The sample values provided in the request body are indicative.

 ##### Request Body for creating Terms